 On the surface, Singapore and Hong Kong have much in common: two port cities and cosmopolitan financial hubs with a shared colonial heritage.
 It’s been enough to spark a (mostly) friendly rivalry.
 Now, in response to COVID-19, they’ve teamed up to coordinate Asia’s very first travel bubble, making it far simpler to travel between the two cities.
 For Hongkongers, it’s a golden chance to experience all that’s unique about the Lion City.
 Below are just 10 things to do in Singapore to get you started.

+Note: The Air Travel Bubble has been postponed; click here for the latest updates.
 Remember to book ahead for popular restaurants and attractions – and that offerings may change to reflect COVID-19 measures.
-The Hong Kong-Singapore travel bubble has been postponed until 2021; for the latest updates, click here.

 1. Have a Winter Beach Holiday

 Singapore doesn’t get cold.
 Even when it’s getting chilly in Hong Kong, Singapore stays sultry, with temperatures easily hitting 30 degrees.
 It’s the perfect city for that beach holiday you’ve been dreaming about this past year.

 That’s what Sentosa is for.
 This island of tropical beaches and paradisical resorts is just 15 minutes south of the city centre, and has something to offer everyone.
 Families will dig the playgrounds and swimmable lagoons of Palawan; Siloso has beach bars and volleyball courts for plenty of sun-kissed action; and Tanjong is the most secluded stretch if you’re after some relaxation.
 Make an advance reservation to be sure you’ve got a spot on the sand; it’s a way for Sentosa to manage crowds in the COVID-19 era.
 To spot heritage trees, butterflies and the native Oriental Magpie-Robin, set out on the Sentosa Nature Discovery trail.